EEE Study Abroad Opportunities

 - February 1st - Summer internships & select Summer programs

 Other Sources for Information

-GEP serves the students, staff and faculty of Purdue University College of Engineering, offering comprehensive undergraduate and graduate academic programs in education, research and learning with focus on diversity, experience, reputation and effective solutions to the global engineering challenges of the 21st century and beyond.
-Students are welcome to reach out to GEP with questions about study abroad by visiting that office in Wang Hall 4th floor, going to the GEP website or by email at firstname.lastname@example.org.
+GEPP serves the students, staff and faculty of Purdue University College of Engineering, offering comprehensive undergraduate and graduate academic programs in education, research and learning with focus on diversity, experience, reputation and effective solutions to the global engineering challenges of the 21st century and beyond.
+Students are welcome to reach out to GEPP with questions about study abroad by visiting that office in Wang Hall 4th floor, going to the GEPP website or by email at firstname.lastname@example.org.

 Other Possible Funding Opportunities